nuraci/Goat-IDE/README.md

 * It includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the prompt of Elua inside it.
 * It's able to build the sources and also is able to send the built file on the Hardware (using the xmodem protocol).
 * Also it supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman".
+* Starting from now, an experimental support for the DFU bootloader programmer.

 ## Videos:
 * http://www.youtube.com/watch?v=kUmujKemFjA